Have new recipes emailed to you.

 1. Use oil instead of butter.
 Or use a combo of oil and butter.
 Butter has a much lower smoke point than oil and can burn faster.
 If you use a combination of butter and oil, the butter won’t burn.

-2. I prefer using diced potatoes in my breakfast skillet recipes.
-Shredded potatoes just don’t give the same rustic taste.
+2. I prefer using diced potatoes in my hash recipes.
+Shredded potatoes, like hash browns just don’t give the same rustic taste.
 It’s also a time saver.
 Dicing potatoes goes much faster than shredding them.

-3. When you’re making a skillet breakfast, you want everything to cook quickly and evenly.
+3. When you’re making a skillet breakfast or hash, you want everything to cook quickly and evenly.
 The best way to do that is to cut everything the same size.

 One of my favorite things about making skillet breakfast is that it can all be done in one pan.
 And it can all be done in under 30 minutes.